-H1.2 Revalidation of a Level 2 certificate
+Revalidation of a Level 2 certificate

 For a certificate to be revalidated to Level 2, the holder must provide evidence of a minimum of 30 days' experience on board in ice conditions over the preceding five years.
 Where this has not been achieved the candidate may receive a Level 1 Certificate.
+If a holder does not meet the minimum number of days of experience onboard in ice, completing an accredited Level 2 course may be accepted in lieu.

-H1.3 Progression and validity
+Progression and validity